ItzzRitik/Chhotu/README.md

 -	Lightweight.

 ### Machine Learning
-Machine learning is a method of data analysis that automates analytical model building.
-It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
+Machine learning is a method of **data analysis** that automates analytical model building.
+It is a branch of **artificial intelligence** based on the idea that systems can **learn** from data, identify patterns and **make decisions** with minimal human intervention.

+### Natural Language Processing
+The field of **study** that focuses on the interactions between human language and computers is called **Natural Language Processing**, or NLP for short.
+It sits at the **intersection** of computer science, artificial intelligence, and computational linguistics